 The journey begins!
 Actually… the journey resumes!

-To explain why let me hop on the time machine with Marty McFly and Doc Brown to get back to when it all began…
+To explain why let me hop on the time machine with Marty McFly and Doc Brown and get back to when it all began…

 Cambooza started in early 2011 as a cooking application, with a mission to provide working people with a simple tool to help put together a hearty dinner for the family.
 I wanted it to be different from all of the other zillion cooking websites and recipe collections you find on the Internet.
 The idea came to me intuitively just by personal experience…

-My life is quite hectic.
-I know, I know, common problem these days.
+My life is quite hectic, a common problem these days.
 I usually work very long hours and when I get home at night, I go straight for the fridge, so famished I could eat a horse.
-I sometimes find a lasagna or some other ready meal prepared by my lovely mother-in- law (you’re my hero!).
-Other times my wife gets home early and bravely attempts some interesting new cooking techniques that nearly burn down the kitchen (she’s really good with desserts though…).
+Sometimes I find a lasagna or some other meal prepared by my lovely mother-in-law (you’re my hero!).
+Other times my wife gets home early and bravely attempts new cooking techniques that nearly burn down the kitchen (she’s really good with desserts though…).
 That means I usually need to make something up on the fly and have very little time.

-So I thought… how about ditching the whole search process altogether?
-What if I could input the ingredients I have (or wish to use), set a few preferences like course type, time available, cooking skills and diet requirements, and immediately get the results I’m looking for?
+So I thought… how about ditching this grueling search process altogether?
+What if I could input the ingredients I have (or wish to use), set a few preferences like time available, cooking skills and diet requirements, and immediately get the results I’m looking for?
 And maybe have the recipes sorted by ingredients’ relevance, so I can see how close I am to the complete recipe.
 Wouldn’t that be cool?